A car parked on the side of a street in London.

 ON THIS PAGE

-Car subscriptions are booming and if you’re looking to get your hands on a new car, and leave all cost worries behind, you better know what to expect when contacting your chosen provider.
+Car subscriptions are booming, offering flexible and convenient vehicle solutions.
+If you want to subscribe to a new car and leave all cost worries behind, you better know what to expect when contacting your chosen provider.

-The documents and requirements may differ from one subscription company to another.
-Still, they would all ask you to verify your identity, carry out a credit check, and (sometimes) assess your monthly affordability.
+While specific documents and qualifcation requirements may differ between subscription companies, all providers conduct basic verification checks to approve your subscription.
+Still, they would all ask you to verify your identity, carry out a credit check, and (sometimes) assess your monthly payment affordability.

-Unlike leasing or when buying a car on finance, car subscription companies won’t need to ask for employment references or 3-years’ worth of evidence.
+Unlike traditional car leasing or when buying a car on finance, car subscription companies more renewable and convenient terms.
+Most providers won’t require employment references or three years worth of evidence to qualify for a suitable subscription.

 What paperwork do I need to get a car on subscription?

-You won’t need many documents to join a car subscription provider for personal use.
-The main items you’ll need are:
+To subscribe to a car through a reliable subscription provider for personal use, you’ll need to submit specific documentation.
+The essential items you’ll need are:

-• Clearly legible photos or scan copies of your driving licence.
+• Valid and legible photos or scanned copies of your driving licence.

 • Proof of address (either a utility bill or a bank statement is usually fine.

-• DVLA check code (you may be asked for this by some providers).
+• Required DVLA check code (you may be asked for this by some providers).

-• Sign a contract with the provider once you’ve passed all previous checks.
+• Sign a csubscription agreement contract with the provider once you’ve passed all previous verification checks.

-To be able to do all the above, you’ll need to create an account using your full name, email address and date of birth.
-You’ll be creating an account and joining as the named driver.
+To apply, you’ll need to create an account using your identification details, like your full name, email address and date of birth.
+You’ll be registering and joining as the named driver.
 You can add a second driver to your subscription later.

-Make sure you have your documents ready before starting the sign-up process so you can share your documents with the provider as soon as they ask for them.
+Make sure you have all of your required documents ready before starting the sign-up process so you can share your documents conveinently with the provider as soon as they request them.

-• Be 25 to 85 years old, or (you can still subscribe if you're retired)
+• Suitable age range: Be 25 to 85 years old, or (you can still subscribe if you're retired)

-• Hold a full UK driving licence - provisional licence or paper licence are not accepted.
+• Hold a full, valid UK driving licence - a provisional licence is not accepted.

 • Have held your UK licence for at least 12 months